phuture-dev/coherence/WORKFLOW.md

 ## Project Overview

-**Phuture Coherence** is a consistency-focused PHP utility library that provides standardized, predictable, and uniform function wrappers and polyfills.
-The library enables cleaner APIs and more maintainable codebases without modifying native PHP behavior.
+**Coherence** is a modern PHP utility library that brings consistency and elegance to your codebase with well-thought helpers.

 ### Key Principles